 - Not having a clear criteria for deciding what to do next or not willing to make a decision on what to do next.

-- Being afraid of making a mistake or doing something wrong, so it is easier not to do anything.
+- Being afraid of making a mistake or doing something wrong, so it’s easier not to do anything.

-- Avoiding something because it is uncomfortable, difficult or confronting, so it is easier to do something else.
+- Avoiding something because it’s uncomfortable, difficult or confronting, so it’s easier to do something else.

-- Not being interested in what we know we should do next.
+- Not being interested in what they know they should do next.

-If we don’t address these things, then we will constantly perpetuate the cycle of being productive, then becoming unproductive for a period of time, before becoming productive again.
+If we don’t address these things, we’ll constantly perpetuate the cycle of being productive, then becoming unproductive for a period, before becoming productive again.

 Whenever I notice myself procrastinating, it often comes down to one of the above reasons.
 Recently, I was creating a brand new program to help business owners improve their business results.
 I envisioned it to be a combination of online training and interaction with me.

-I started off quite well but a couple of weeks into it, I noticed that I wanted to work on other things instead of completing the program.
-This continued for a couple of weeks as I was only allocating small amounts of time to the development of the program.
+I started off well but a couple of weeks into it, I noticed that I wanted to work on other things instead of completing the program.
+This continued for a couple of weeks as I was only allocating a small amount of time to the development of the program.

-When I realised that I was in a pattern of procrastinating, I stopped and analysed why that was the case.
-It was because I didn’t believe in myself to be able to create a powerful business program that could help many business owners.
-Just knowing that made me realise that I was not being of service to myself and others, so I had to reconnect to “why” I was creating this program in the first place.
+When I realised I was in a pattern of procrastinating, I stopped and analysed why that was the case.
+It was because I didn’t believe in myself to create a powerful business program that could help many business owners.
+Just knowing that made me realise I wasn’t being of service to myself and others, so I had to reconnect to “why” I was creating this program in the first place.

-Here are five reasons why procrastination will reduce our happiness and affect how we feel on a day-to-day basis.
+Here are five reasons why procrastination will reduce your happiness and affect how you feel on a day-to-day basis.

 - You will feel regret more often.
-As we find ourselves procrastinating, we will start to feel extra pressure then guilt for not taking action, which will end up as self-criticism and regret.
+As we procrastinate, we’ll feel extra pressure then guilt for not taking action, which will end up as self-criticism and regret.
 All of these emotions will affect our mental state and how we feel in a negative way.

 - You won’t make progress as quickly as you would like.
-Naturally, if we fail to take action, then we won’t get the outcomes we want.
-The more we procrastinate, the further we will feel we are falling behind, which adds to our stress and anxiety levels.
+Naturally, if we don’t take action, we won’t get the outcomes we want.
+The more we procrastinate, the further we’ll feel we’re falling behind, which adds to our stress and anxiety levels.

 - You will start comparing yourself to others.
-Since procrastination will slow us down, it will be very easy to compare ourselves to other people who may appear to be making faster progress than us.
-Again, that will affect our emotional state because we will see ourselves as worse off than someone else.
+Since procrastination will slow us down, it will be easy to compare ourselves to other people who may appear to be making faster progress than us.
+Again, that will affect our emotional state because we’ll see ourselves as worse off than someone else.

 - You will judge yourself more.
-One thing that can happen is we will give ourselves labels such as, “I’m a procrastinator” or ”I’m not an action taker.”
-That will affect our self-confidence and self-esteem, which in turn, will reduce our overall happiness and well-being.
+One thing that can happen is we’ll give ourselves labels such as, “I’m a procrastinator” or ”I’m not an action taker.”
+That will affect our self-confidence and self-esteem, which will reduce our overall happiness and well-being.

 - You will lose integrity with yourself and others.
-Once we start making up excuses as to why we are procrastinating or why we have not done something, our integrity will be affected.
+Once we make up excuses why we’re procrastinating or why we haven’t done something, our integrity will be affected.
 When we don’t keep our word, we lose trust with ourselves and others, which can have a serious effect on the quality of our relationships.

 How to Overcome Procrastination?